jazzband/wagtailmenus/docs/source/advanced_topics/hooks.rst

 Argument reference
 ------------------

-In the above examples, ``**kwargs`` is used in hook method signatures to make them *accepting* of other keyword arguments, without having to declare every single argument that should be passed in.
-Defining hook methods in this way also helps to *future-proof* them, allowing them to accept any new arguments that may be added in future versions of wagtailmenus.
+InIn the above examples, ``**kwargs`` is used in hook method signatures to make them *accepting* of other keyword arguments, without having to declare every single argument that should be passed in.
+Using this approach helps keep code tidier, and also makes it more 'future-proof', since the methods will automatically accept any new arguments that may be added by wagtailmenus in future releases.

 Below is a full list of arguments passed that are passed to the above hooks, and what they mean: